Country selection

 There is no stated expiration date for an EC approval in LawNo09-059, DecreeNo2017-0245, or the FMPOS-USTTB-ECProcs.

-According to MLI-17, the CNESS’ EC only participate in the EC review process with the CIESS/USTTB when the research pertains to an emerging infectious disease, such as during the Ebola virus disease outbreak.
-MLI-17 also notes that the CNESS is responsible for reviewing and approving protocols submitted by the Mali government or protocols of public health importance to the country.
+According to MLI-17, the CNESS’s EC only participates in the EC review process with the CIESS/USTTB when the research pertains to an emerging infectious disease, such as during the Ebola virus disease outbreak.
+MLI-17 also notes that the CNESS is responsible for reviewing and approving protocols submitted by the Malian Government or protocols of public health importance to the country.

 Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB)